Core concepts of nkd.su¶

 request to get a song added or some metadata fixed.
 To avoid confusion, this

-There are three different base types of Vote
+There are three different base types of Vote, enumerated in

 equivalently as possible in the UI.